On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Discrete isotropic log-concave random vectors

 since for $\tau$ being the identity permutation $\mathrm{sgn}(\tau)\prod_{i=1}^d{\Cov_{\mathbb{Z}^d}{(f)}_{i\tau(i)}} = \bigl(\sigma^{2}+O(\sigma)\bigr)^d = \sigma^{2d}+O(\sigma^{2d-1})$ and for any other permutation $\tau^{\prime}$

 \end{proof}

 Finally, Corollary \ref{corfisotropic} below is a version of Theorem \ref{discreteUB} with the assumption that the continuous function $f$ is isotropic.
-It can be observed from the proof that the dependence of of $C^{\prime}_d$ on $d$ can be taken to be the same as in the continuous case (cf. \eqref{Lfbound}).
-It can also be seen that due to use of Corollary \ref{detapprox}, $\sigma$ needs to be taken at least $\Omega(d!)$.
+It can be seen that due to use of Corollary \ref{detapprox}, $\sigma$ needs to be taken at least $\Omega(d!)$.
 We do not know whether this is the best (lowest) rate. \begin{corollary} [{\bf Theorem \ref{discreteUB} for isotropic $f$}] Let $p$ be log-concave p.m.f. on $\mathbb{Z}^d$, whose continuous log-concave extension, say $f$, is isotropic.
-Then there exists a constant $C^{\prime}_d$ that depends on the dimension only, such that
+Then there exists an absolute constant $C^{\prime}$ such that

 provided that $\sigma := \det{\Bigl(\Cov_{\mathbb{R}}{(f)}\Bigr)}$ is large enough depending on $d$. \end{corollary} \begin{proof} Since $p$ is extensible log-concave, there exists a continuous log-concave function $f$ (not necessarily a density) such that $f(k) = p(k)$ for all $k\in \mathbb{Z}^d$ and by assumption $f$ is isotropic.
 Thus